OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 ---

-## Microsoft Teams JavaScript client library
+## Microsoft Teams JS client library

-With the Microsoft Teams JavaScript client library version `2.x.x` developers can [run apps across Microsoft 365](/microsoftteams/platform/m365-apps/overview).
+With the Microsoft TeamsJS client library version `2.x.x` developers can [run apps across Microsoft 365](/microsoftteams/platform/m365-apps/overview).
 Developers can deliver a cross-platform app to a broader user base from a single codebase, creating a streamlined experience for app users and consolidating development resources for developers.
 The TeamsJS SDK is a superset of TeamsJS `1.x` versions: and supports existing Teams app functionality while adding the ability to host Teams apps in Outlook and Microsoft 365.
-Refer to the [Teams JavaScript client library](/microsoftteams/platform/tabs/how-to/using-teams-client-library) overview for guidance on building Microsoft 365-enabled apps.
+Refer to the [TeamsJS client library](/microsoftteams/platform/tabs/how-to/using-teams-client-library) overview for guidance on building Microsoft 365-enabled apps.

 ### Finding the library